top of page

 Katherine’s research and professional interests include harm reduction, values-based decision-making methodologies, and health technology assessment.

-Undergraduate Student Member-at-Large: Lea Love
+Undergraduate Student Member-at-Large: David LeBlanc

-Graduate Student-at-Large - Megan Bailey
+Graduate Student-at-Large: Megan Bailey

 Megan Bailey has a Master’s in Health Policy and Equity from York University and is currently completing a Ph.D. in Ethics and Public Affairs at Carleton University.
 She has professional experience grounded in acute care settings with formal clinical ethics training from William Osler Health System in Brampton, Ontario, where she is a Senior Clinical Ethics Intern.
 Her multifaceted role involves providing ethics education, supporting intern training, leading ethics quality improvement projects, supporting policy initiatives and clinical consultations, as well as conducting ethics quality improvement research.
 Megan is passionate about health justice and health equity-related issues across the Canadian healthcare landscape.